anubhavpgit/anubhavpgit/README.md

 #  Hi there 👋
-<h3> A software engineer interested in problem solving with a passion for software engineering and entrepreneurship </h3>
+<h3> A software engineer interested in problem solving with a passion for science, engineering and entrepreneurship </h3>

 * [LinkedIn](https://www.linkedin.com/in/anubhabpatnaik0530/)
 * [Profile](https://anubhavp.dev)